Procurement Steps: FAQ

 - Software and professional services costing over $20,000 should be subject to a Request for Proposal (RFP) and subsequent Board approval, followed by contract execution.

 - Purchases under $20,000 are subject to informal quotations handled by the Purchase Department based on size and type of item.
+See the Competitive Bidding Requirements chart in the Document Library for details.

 - Emergency Purchases under $20,000 are subject to Director of Purchase approval, with the Superintendent approving emergencies over $20,000.
 (See: Emergency Orders FAQ for more info.)